What’s going on in the world of work?

 - Hybrid skills include a combination of technical and non-technical skills.
 Many positions require employees to incorporate both soft and hard skills in their skill set to succeed in the role

 - Transferable skills can apply to many different career fields.
-These include soft skills like critical thinking and problem solving, or hard skills such as writing and math ability
+These include soft analytical skills like critical thinking and problem solving, or hard skills such as writing and math ability

 - Job-specific employment skills are those necessary for a particular position.
 For example, a hairstylist must know hair-coloring techniques, a payroll clerk must have payroll skills, and a nutritionist must have diet-management knowledge.